 Known as the "barkless" dog, the Basenji is far from silent (search "yodeling Basenji" on YouTube—we'll wait).
-It’s an intelligent, clever small breed from Africa with a strong prey drive and bottomless source of energy.
+They're an intelligent, clever small breed from Africa with a strong prey drive and bottomless source of energy.
 Though small in stature, the Basenji is strong and determined.
-The Basenji is happiest when tracking a scent, which makes it at high risk for wandering off.
-Instead of letting this pup roam free, channel its energy into canine sports, such as tracking, agility, or lure coursing.
+The Basenji is happiest when tracking a scent, which makes her at high risk for wandering off.
+Instead of letting this pup roam free, channel her energy into canine sports, such as tracking, agility, or lure coursing.

-Their short coat is fine in texture and comes in four main colorways recognized by the American Kennel Club: chestnut red, black, tricolor (black and chestnut red), or brindle (black stripes on a chestnut base).
+Their short coat is fine in texture and comes in four main colorways recognized by the American Kennel Club: chestnut red, black, tricolor (black, tan, and white), or brindle (black stripes on a chestnut base).
 Regardless of color, all Basenjis have a clearly delineated white chest, feet, and tail tip.

-Instead of heading to the dog park, channel a Basenji's energy and predatory drive into canine sports, such as tracking, agility, and lure coursing.
+Instead of heading to the dog park, channel a Basenji's energy and prey drive into canine sports, such as tracking, agility, and lure coursing.
 Getting involved in these sports is a great way to physically and mentally exercise a Basenji, and build a bond to boot.

 You're sure to have plenty of entertainment with a Basenji in the home.
-These petite pups have big personalities.
-Basenjis are a best fit for an owner looking to spend quality time with their dog and who has quick access to the outdoors or is interested in getting involved in dog sports.
+These petite pups have big personalities!
+Basenjis are a best fit for an owner looking to spend quality time with their dog and who has quick access to the outdoors, or with someone who's interested in getting involved in dog sports.

 Basenjis are fastidious when it comes to self-care and, much like cats, will spend hours grooming themselves, making them a very low-maintenance breed.
 This means fewer baths and minimum brushing—just once a week should keep your Basenji's skin healthy and coat looking sharp.

-"They're very sensitive," says Kilcommons.
-If you're just going to correct them for what you don't like, you're probably going to have an aggression problem—they don't tolerate a heavy hand."
+"They're very sensitive," Kilcommons says.
+"If you're just going to correct them for what you don't like, you're probably going to have a problem—they don't tolerate a heavy hand."
 Kilcommons recommends giving Basenjis plenty of treats during training and making the experience as fun as possible.

-Of course not all Basenjis will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
-It's important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
+Of course, not all Basenjis will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
+It's also important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
 If adopting, ask the rescue for any available health history.

-Basenjis are a primitive hunting breed from central Africa, where they were prized for their silent nature, explosive speed, keen eyesight, and sense of smell.
-It's believed these dogs were brought up the Nile as presents to the pharaohs of ancient Egypt and are depicted in Babylonian and Mesopotamian art, though there's debate on whether the depictions are actually of Basenjis as we know them today or of an ancestral breed.
+Basenjis are a primitive hunting breed from central Africa, where they were prized for their silent nature, explosive speed, keen eyesight, and unmatched sense of smell.
+It's believed these dogs were brought up the Nile as presents to the pharaohs of ancient Egypt and are depicted in Babylonian and Mesopotamian art, according to the BCA, though there's debate on whether the depictions are actually of Basenjis as we know them today or of an ancestral breed.
 Also known as the Congo Terrier (or Congo Dog), Basenjis were used by tribesmen to drive small prey from the bush and to alert hunters of larger, dangerous predators.

-The first attempt to export the Basenji breed to England in the late 1800s ended in tragedy with the breeding pair dying soon after arrival.
-A second attempt in the 1930s ended in similar tragedy, with a lone male named Bois surviving.
-Bois (who became the first Basenji registered by the American Kennel Club in 1944) was brought to America and successfully bred with a female imported from the Congo.
+The first attempt to export the Basenji breed to England in the late 1800s ended in tragedy, with the breeding pair dying soon after arrival.
+A second attempt in the 1920s ended in similar tragedy, according to the BCA.
+A dog named Bois (who became the first Basenji registered by the AKC in 1944) was brought to America and successfully bred with a female imported from the Congo.

 - Basenjis are almost cat-like in the way they self-groom, which keeps their short-haired coat nearly odorless and clean.